 Some things we'll ask of you should your interest in joining continue will be:

 - to read our church covenant (Do you have the freedom to agree to share in this covenant with us?).

-- to read through our Church Constitution and Doctrinal Statement (Can you wholeheartedly support these doctrinal positions of the church?).
+- to read through our Church Constitution and Confession of Faith (Can you wholeheartedly support these doctrinal positions of the church?).

 - to contact one of our elders to arrange to share your testimony of salvation and subsequent baptism by immersion.
 Afterwards, we’ll arrange a time for you to share your testimony publicly with our church family so we can reaffirm our covenant together with you.